lobosjrgaming/lobotjr/CONTRIBUTING.md

 When creating a bug report, copy the template below and fill it out in your bug description.
 If there is additional information, add it below the filled-out form.
 You can also attach screenshots or other helpful information if necessary.

-    I encountered this bug on app version {version number}
+    I encountered this bug on at {date and time}
-    This was encountered on the main [github pages site](https://empyrealhell.github.io/wolfpack-rpg-client)
+    The Twitch username I encountered the issue on is {Twitch username}

     What I was doing:
     {Description of the action you were attempting}